-Materials Sector Risk (RSHO).
-Many materials companies are significantly affected by the level and volatility of commodity prices, exchange rates, import controls, worldwide competition, environmental policies and consumer demand.
-At times, worldwide production of industrial materials has exceeded demand as a result of over-building or economic downturns, leading to poor investment returns or losses.
-Other risks may include liabilities for environmental damage and general civil liabilities, depletion of resources, and mandated expenditures for safety and pollution control.
-The materials sector may also be affected by economic cycles, technical progress, labor relations, and government regulations.
+Materials Sector Risk (ROYA).
+Companies in the materials sector are affected by commodity price volatility, exchange rates, import controls and worldwide competition.
+At times, worldwide production of industrial materials has exceeded demand, leading to poor investment returns or outright losses.
+Issuers in the materials sector are at risk of depletion of resources, technological progress, labor relations, governmental regulations and environmental damage and product liability claims.